 Once the trademark is successfully registered, it is the owner’s responsibility to maintain their trademark through renewals–the first renewal filing is due five years after the registration date, the second is needed ten years from the initial registration date, and then a renewal is due every ten years thereafter.
 Additionally, the owner must police the marketplace nationwide for trademark usage that may infringe upon their registration.
 Ensuring that other businesses are not utilizing marks that could possibly infringe upon yours is essential; if permitted, the trademark owner can lose rights within their own mark, and failure to police can be used against them should an enforcement matter take place.

 One of the easiest ways to secure the success of your trademark application and the continued validity of the subsequent registration is to obtain the help of experienced trademark counsel.
-If you’re a Philadelphia-based business considering a trademark registration, look no further than Gerben Law Firm.
+If you’re a Philadelphia-based business considering a trademark registration, look no further than Gerben IP.
 With several regional offices and multiple knowledgeable attorneys with Pennsylvania backgrounds, Gerben Law is in a unique position to best help you gain a federal trademark registration and assist with navigating complex intellectual property matters.